 You will have the opportunity to explore exciting new intellectual possibilities, many of them interdisciplinary in nature.
 Interdisciplinary courses draw on the knowledge and techniques of two or more academic fields to explore a particular topic.
-We highlight and briefly explain them in the links below to make sure you don’t miss these areas that are probably new to you.
+View the areas of study and learn about the areas that may be new to you.

-The following guidelines have been established by language departments for all language study, and they are particularly useful for students contemplating studying abroad.
+The language departments have established guidelines for all language study, and they are particularly useful for students contemplating studying abroad.